 Initially your doctor will probably recommend exercise and other minor lifestyle changes to reduce pain to a manageable level.
 He or she might urge you to rest for a few days or apply heat or ice.
-If none of these straightforward measures resolves your pain and discomfort, it might be time to consider more robust treatment options aimed at eliminating the cause of your symptoms.
+If none of these straightforward measures resolves your pain and discomfort, it might be time to consider more robust conservative back pain treatment options aimed at eliminating the cause of your symptoms.

 Your doctor will probably encourage you to become more active.
 But if exercising on your own doesn’t help, physical therapy may be in order.

 A physical therapist can show you how to target the right muscles and improve your posture and body mechanics to increase your flexibility and range of motion.
 Physical activity tones the muscles surrounding the facet joints.
 As these muscles become stronger, they’re better able to support the spine, helping them bear the load of your body weight.

 Acetaminophen and antiinflammatory drugs, such as ibuprofen (Advil) and naproxen (Aleve), are often prescribed to reduce the pain of facet joint syndrome.